Rab1na12/cloudsimple-azure-docs/CloudSimpleVM/cs-vm-overview.md

 | Disk Bytes | Total data read from disk and written to disk, in bytes, over the selected interval.  |
 | Disk Operations | Average rate of disk operations (operations/second) over the selected interval. |

-## CloudSimple Documentation
+#### CloudSimple Documentation

-You can access CloudSimple Documentation by clicking here: [CloudSimple Documentation Site](https://docs.cloudsimple.com) (This will open the link in a new browser tab).
+You can access Azure VMware Solution by CloudSimple Documentation by clicking here: [CloudSimple Documentation Site](https://docs.microsoft.com/azure/vmware-cloudsimple/) (This will open the link in a new browser tab).

-## Contact CloudSimple Support
+#### Contact CloudSimple Support

-You can create a support request by clicking here: [CloudSimple Support Portal](https://support.cloudsimple.com) (This will open the link in a new browser tab).
+You can create a support request by clicking here: [New support request](https://portal.azure.com/#blade/Microsoft_Azure_Support/HelpAndSupportBlade/newsupportrequest) (This will open the link in a new browser tab).